Chaos Engineering

 **A key point: What happens to visibility**

-So we need complete visibility now more than ever.
-And not just for single components but visibility at a holistic level.
+So, we need complete visibility now more than ever—not just for single components but visibility at a holistic level.
 Therefore, we need to monitor a lot more data points than we had to in the past.
 We need to monitor the application servers, Pods and containers, clusters running the containers, the network for service/pod/cluster communication, and the host OS.

-All of the data from the monitoring needs to be in a central place so trends can be seen and different queries to the data can be acted on.
+All of the monitoring data needs to be in a central place so trends can be seen and different queries to the data can be acted on.
 Correlating local logs would be challenging in a sizeable multi-tier application with docker containers.
-We can use Log forwarders or Log shippers such as FluentD or Logstash to transform and ship logs to a backend such as Elasticsearch.
+We can use Log forwarders or Log shippers, such as FluentD or Logstash, to transform and ship logs to a backend such as Elasticsearch.

 **A key point: New avenues for monitoring**

 Containers are the norm for managing workloads and adapting quickly to new markets.
 Therefore, new avenues have opened up for monitoring these environments.
-So we have, for example, AppDynamics and Elastic search, which are part of the ELK stack, the various logs shippers that can be used to help you provide a welcome layer of unification.
+So we have, for example, AppDynamics and Elastic search, which are part of the ELK stack, and the various log shippers that can be used to help you provide a welcome layer of unification.
 We also have Prometheus to get metrics.
-Keep in mind that Prometheus works in the land of metrics only.
+Keep in mind that Prometheus works only in the land of metrics.
 There will be different ways to visualize all this data, such as Grafana and Kibana.

 What happens to visibility?
-So we need complete visibility now more than ever.
-And not just for single components but visibility at a holistic level.
+We need complete visibility now more than ever, not just for single components but at a holistic level.
 Therefore, we need to monitor a lot more data points than we had to in the past.
 We need to monitor the application servers, Pods and containers, clusters running the containers, the network for service/pod/cluster communication, and the host OS.

-All of the data from the monitoring needs to be in a central place so trends can be seen and different queries to the data can be acted on.
+All of the monitoring data needs to be in a central place so trends can be seen and different queries to the data can be acted on.
 Correlating local logs would be challenging in a sizeable multi-tier application with docker containers.
-We can use Logforwarders or Log shippers such as FluentD or Logstash to transform and ship logs to a backend such as Elasticsearch.
+We can use Logforwarders or Log shippers, such as FluentD or Logstash, to transform and ship logs to a backend such as Elasticsearch.

-So, with the wave towards microservices, we get the benefits of scalability and business continuity, but managing is very complex.
+With the wave towards microservices, we get the benefits of scalability and business continuity, but managing them is very complex.
 The monolith is much easier to manage and monitor.
-Also, as they are separate components, they don’t need to be written in the same language or toolkits.
-So you can mix and match different technologies.
+Also, as separate components, they don’t need to be written in the same language or toolkits, so you can mix and match different technologies.

-So, this approach has a lot of flexibility, but we can have increased latency and complexity.
+This approach has a lot of flexibility, but we can increase latency and complexity.
 There are a lot more moving parts that will increase complexity.

 We have, for example, reverse proxies, load balancers, firewalls, and other infrastructure support services.
 What used to be method calls or interprocess calls within the monolith host now go over the network and are susceptible to deviations in latency.